makiki99/h3templates/templates/one_minute_madness/index.md

 * Zones 6 and 8 are wasteland zones.
     * Treasure values: (2500-3500, 9), (3000-5000, 16), (8000-12000, 4)
     * Terrain is always Wasteland.
-    * Treasure Class artifacts have their frequency increased to 225.
+    * Treasure Class artifacts have their frequency increased to 275.
 At most four of them can spawn in this zone.
-    * Minor Class artifacts have their frequency increased to 300, while their object value is reduced to 4000.
+    * Minor Class artifacts have their frequency increased to 400, while their object value is reduced to 4000.
 At most four of them can spawn in this zone.
-    * A single Pandora's Box containing 5000 xp spawn in this zone.
+    * Two Pandora's Boxes containing 5000 xp each spawn in this zone.
     * The following creature banks spawn in this zone:
         * 1 Black Tower
         * 1 Imp Cache
     * The Imp Cache has a reduced object value of 2500.
-    * School of War and School of Magic both have their frequency increased to 200.
+    * Schools of War have their frequency increased to 500, while Schools of Magic have their frequency increased to 300.
+    * Learning stones, Mercenary Camps, Marletto Towers, Star Axes and Gardens of Revelation have all their frequency increased to 700 each.
+    * All resources have their frequency reduced to 40, and the Random Resource object has its frequency reduced to 100.
+    * The amount of Spell Scrolls and Shrines spawning in this zone is limited to the following:
+        * Level 1 scrolls: 3
+        * Level 2 scrolls: 2
+        * Level 3 scrolls: 1
+        * Level 1 shrines: 3
+        * Level 2 shrines: 3
+        * Level 3 shrines: 2
+        * Other levels of both scrolls and shrines are not limited.
-    * Derricks are disabled in this zone.
+    * Trailblazers, Windmills, Derricks, Prospectors, and Warehouses of any kind are disabled in this zone.
 * Zones 5 and 7 are grass zones.
-    * Treasure values: (1500-3000, 12), (3000-6000, 10), (6000-12000, 4)
+    * Treasure values: (1500-3000, 15), (3000-6000, 11), (6000-12000, 4)
     * Terrain is always Grass.
-    * A single Tavern and a single Stables both spawn in this zone.
+    * A single Stables spawn in this zone, with object value increased to 1000.
+    * Water Wheels have their value increased to 1000, and their frequency to 150.
-    * Two Pandora's Boxes containing 5000 xp each spawn in this zone.
+    * A single Pandora's Box containing 5000 xp spawn in this zone.
     * The following creature banks spawn in this zone:
         * 3 Crypts
         * 1 Churchyard
         * 1 Dwarven Treasury
-        * 1 Naga Bank
 * Zones 1 and 2 are the treasure zones.
-    * Treasure values: (3000-6000, 9), (10000-15000, 6), (15000-20000, 2)
+    * Treasure values: (3000-6000, 8), (10000-15000, 8), (15000-20000, 3)
     * Terrain is always Desert.
     * Treasure class artifacts are disabled in this zone.
-    * Minor and Major class artifacts have their frequency increased to 400.
+    * Minor class artifacts have their frequency increased to 250, while Major class artifacts have their frequency increased to 800.
     * Up to four Pandora's Boxes with 10000 experience each can spawn in this zone.
 They have the default object value and their frequency is increased to 300.
-    * The following creature banks spawn in this zone:
+    * The following creature banks spawn in this zone
-        * 2 Cyclops Stockpiles
         * 2 Wolf Raider Pickets
         * 2 Dragon Fly Hives
         * 3 Churchyards
     * In addition to these, a single Redwood Observatory and two Libraries of Englightment spawn in each of these zones too.
+    * Wood and Ore cannot appear in this zone, while other magical resources and gold has its frequency reduced to 50.
+Campfires have their frequency reduced to 75.
+    * Treasure Chests have their frequency increased to 1500.
+    * Windmills and Warehouses of any kind are banned from appearing in this zone.
     * Both towns in the zone 1 are of the faction chosen by the red player, while towns in the zone 2 are of the faction chosen by the blue player.
 * Unless specified in the zone's description, the following objects are disabled:
     * Creature Banks